 Creating a blue sparkler is a bit more complex than most other colors because the manufacturer needs to combine a copper compound and a chlorine producer such as copper acetoarsenite.

-Purple is the most expensive color to create from a sparkler because it is a combination of the elements required to create both red and blue; a mixture of strontium salts and copper compounds.
+Purple is the most expensive choice when you add color to sparklers because it is a combination of the elements required to create both red and blue; a mixture of strontium salts and copper compounds.